-You can let your imaginations run wild on the decorations.
+The fun part about these cookies, is you can let your imaginations run wild on the decorations.
 They don’t always have to make sense, they just have to taste good!

 Of course one of his pumpkins got a little out of control with a huge mound of frosting and lots of candy.
 He was really looking forward to eating it, even if it took him three sitting to get through it!

 I definitely recommend making these cookies on the bigger side, it gives you more room to decorate and have fun.
-If you want smaller cookies, be sure to buy mini candies and chocolate chips so you can get a face on there!
+If you want smaller cookies, be sure to buy mini candies and chocolate chips so you can get a face on there.

-More fun Halloween recipes:
+More Fun Halloween Recipes: